w3c/wai-tutorials/source/page-structure/content.html.erb.md

 ## Figures

-Figures associate captions with lists, images, tables, and other content.
+Figures are blocks with additional information to the main content of the page – sometimes referenced from the main text.
+They typically contain  lists, images, tables, but can also contain other content.
 For example an annual report could reference to a diagram containing the sales volumes of a product.
-Related content is wrapped in a `<figure>` element, a `<figcaption>` element is added to describe the content.

-At the time of writing, WAI-ARIA attributes `role="group"` and `aria-labelledby` are used to provide the information to assistive technologies in a consistent way.
+Each figure is wrapped in a `<figure>` element and labeled using a nested `<figcaption>` element.

 {::nomarkdown}
 <%=code_start%>